-As shown on the chart at the top of this post, the Great Square of Pegasus is a great jumping off point for finding the Andromeda galaxy, otherwise known as M31.
-Before the moon comes back in earnest to the evening sky, locate the Great Square.
+Tonight, find the large spiral galaxy next door.
+As shown on the chart at the top of this post, the Great Square of Pegasus serves as a great jumping off point for finding the Andromeda galaxy, otherwise known as M31.
 It sparkles over your eastern horizon at nightfall and travels westward across the sky throughout the night.
 For some idea of the Great Square’s size, extend your hand an arm’s length from your eye.
 You’ll see that any two Great Square stars are farther apart than the width of your hand.

 As seen from mid-northern latitudes, the Square of Pegasus looks like a baseball diamond whenever it resides in the eastern sky.
 Imagine the farthest star to the left – Alpheratz – as the third-base star.
 An imaginary line drawn from the first-base star through Alpheratz points in the general direction of the Andromeda galaxy.